- List the components of a business plan

 The SBA advises using more detailed (quarterly or monthly) projections for the first year.
 This level of detail also serves as a reality check and early warning for you as a business manager as you implement your plan.
 If your business is an ongoing concern, include actual income statements, balance sheets, and cash flow statements for the last three to five years.
 If you have other assets you’re prepared to offer as collateral, list them in this section.
-Review your projections and funding request details to make sure the narrative and numbers are in synch.
+Review your projections and funding request details to make sure the narrative and numbers are in sync.
 This section runs the risk of becoming a blur of numbers without significance.
 Be thoughtful and creative (with your design, not the numbers) in order to present your financials in a clear and compelling manner.

 The Appendix is used to provide supporting detail and provide any other relevant or requested documentation.
-The SBA lists the following common items to include: credit histories, resumes, product pictures, letters of reference, licenses, permits, or patents, legal documents, permits, and other contracts.
+The SBA lists the following common items to include: credit histories, resumes, product pictures, letters of reference, licenses, permits, or patents, legal documents, and other contracts.